Desktop wide screen and notebook header

 A graduate of Yale University, Larry is the author of the award-winning book “The Eight Principles of Sustainable Fundraising” and ranked among the top 15 Fundraising consultants in the United States based on The Wall Street Business Network.
-Larry specializes in nonprofit development, fundraising, and philanthropy and serves on multiple nonprofit and corporate boards significantly The Philanthropy Council of The Carter Center, the philanthropic arm of Jimmy Carter, the 39th President of United States.
+Larry specializes in nonprofit development, fundraising, and philanthropy and serves on multiple nonprofit and corporate boards.
+The Philanthropy Council of The Carter Center is the philanthropic arm of Jimmy Carter, the 39th President of the United States.
 This podcast focuses on the importance of relational fundraising and philanthropy within the social ecosystem and shares tips for everyone.

 Image source: Amazon.com